i-giron/inst377_jedim/docs/user.md

 In this section, users are able to filter their search results by clicking the box until a checkmark appears.
 The checked box will identify and filter which markets offer certain available vegetables, fruits, and other grocery items.

 ###### Payment
-In this section, users are able to filter their search results by clicking the box until a checkmark appears.
-This section also allows users to filter which markets are accepting certain methods of payments such as WIC, SNAP, cash, etc.
+In this section, users are able to learn more about methods of payments offered by different farmer market locations such as WIC, SNAP, WICCASH, etc.